Akshay61094/behavioral_Cloning/writeup_template.md

 #### 3. Submission code is usable and readable

-The model.py file in the submission contains the code of the convolation neural network used for training purpose.
+The model.py file in the submission contains the code of the convolution neural network used for training purpose.
 It shows how the model was trained and validated on the dataset.
 The file contains comments that gives insights to different segments of the code.

 ### Model Architecture and Training Strategy